otr4j/otrv4/integration.md

 ## Drawbacks of OTR version 2, 3

-- `FIXME extra symmetric key not further defined, so not useful`
+- `FIXME extra symmetric key not further defined, so not useful.
+(That is, the general idea is clear, the foundation is laid out.
+However, the lack of standardization and aligned approach meant that there wasn't a good vantage point from which to start with actual using the ESKs.)`
 - `FIXME different protocols, different mime-types, different assumptions`
 - `FIXME OTR version 3 tackled situation where multiple clients are active on one account`
 -